guildai/guild.ai/pages/docs/tutorials/train-your-first-model.md

 guild train softmax
 ```

-You will be prompted with informatio about the run and asked to
+You will be prompted with information about the run and asked to
 confirm the operation.
 The model defines two [flags](term:flag):

 - `batch-size` - the number of images to use per batch
-- `epochs` - the number of eppchs to train
+- `epochs` - the number of epochs to train

 Accept the default values by pressing `ENTER` to continue.